Gathered Stories

 Amy talks about her journey as a future educator, emphasizing the importance of creating inclusive and intentional classroom spaces that foster genuine connection and common ground.

-• Lessons From my Grandmother
+• Lessons from My Grandmother

 Allison shares a heartfelt story about her grandmother's resilience, empathy, and ability to build community across political divides.